CarlottaSeal/LuminaGI/README.md

 ## Scene Complexity

-The test scene consists of a 6×4 grid of floor and ceiling tiles (38 instances of a 12,324-triangle stone tile mesh), 23 perimeter and interior wall segments (43,320 triangles each), and one 49,950-triangle character model -- totaling approximately **1.5 million triangles** across **62 mesh instances**.
+The test scene consists of a 6×4 grid of floor and ceiling tiles (38 instances of a 12,324-triangle stone tile mesh), 23 perimeter and interior wall segments (43,320 triangles each), and one 49,950-triangle character model: totaling approximately **1.5 million triangles** across **62 mesh instances**.

 ## Performance